Skip to content Skip to Navigation

 Will the OAA report hours for technical sessions, lectures, or lunch and learns at The Buildings Show (Construct Canada) or another industry convention?
 What about an RAIC lecture?

-No, these lectures are to be self-reported to your OAA Transcript, and a certificate/proof of attendance must be uploaded for Structured Learning hours.
-If a certificate is not available, the lecture should be reported as unstructured learning.
+No, these lectures are to be self-reported to your transcript, and a certificate/proof of attendance must be uploaded for Structured Learning hours.
+If a certificate is not available, the lecture should be reported as Unstructured Learning.

 Are tradeshows eligible for learning hours?